NeFT: Negative Feedback Training to Improve Robustness of Compute-In-Memory DNN Accelerators: Background and Related works

-Several approaches have been proposed to address device variation in NVCiM DNN accelerators, focusing on two main aspects: reducing device variation (hardware) and improving DNN robustness (software).
+To address the DNN performance degradation caused by the aforementioned NVM device variations, two main research directions have emerged: 1) reducing device conductance variation at the hardware level, and 2) improving DNN robustness in the presence of device variations at the software level.

 On the hardware side, device upgrades can be achieved through advancements in material technology and fabrication processes~\cite{degraeve2015causes}.
-Additionally, a commonly used technique involves employing write-verify~\cite{shim2020two} operations during device programming.
-This approach entails programming the device with a predefined pulse and then reading out the conductance value using a read pulse.
-The read value is verified to check if it falls within the desired range.
-If not, additional programming pulses are applied to adjust the device conductance.
-This iterative read-program process continues until the device conductance aligns with the target conductance range.
-While effective in reducing deviations in device values, this method is often time-consuming due to the multiple repetitions.
-Recent research has shown that selectively write-verifying only critical devices can maintain the average accuracy of the DNN, offering a potential efficiency improvement.
-Furthermore, various circuit designs have been proposed to mitigate the effects of device variation.
+Additionally, a commonly adopted approach involves write-verify~\cite{shim2020two} operations during device programming.
+In this method, the device is programmed with a predefined pulse, followed by a reading pulse to verify whether the resulting conductance falls within the target range.
+If not, further write-verify pulses are iteratively applied until the conductance value meets the desired specification.
+Although effective in reducing conductance deviations, this procedure often becomes time-consuming due to repeated programming and verification steps.
+Recent research indicates that selectively applying write-verify only to critical devices can maintain accuracy while mitigating overhead~\cite{yan2022swim}.

-On the software side, noise-injection training (or noise-aware training) has emerged as an effective method~\cite{jiang2020device}.
-This approach introduces variation into DNN weights during the training process, enabling the creation of statistically robust DNN models that can handle device variation.
-In each training iteration, a variation instance is sampled from a statistical variations distribution and added to the weights in the feedforward process.
-During backpropagation, the same noisy weight instance is used for gradient calculations in a deterministic manner.
-Once the gradient is computed, the variation is cleared, and the noise-free weights are updated based on the gradient.
-Other software-based approaches involve designing more powerful DNN architectures and employing pruning techniques to enhance DNN robustness~\cite{yan2021uncertainty, gao2021bayesian, jin2020improving}.

-By considering both hardware and software techniques, researchers aim to tackle the challenges posed by device variation in NVCiM DNN accelerators, ultimately improving their performance and reliability.